TheKompot/TheKompot/README.md

 <br>

 - A passionate Data Scientist
-- Studying at Comenius University in Bratislava
+- Studying at KTH Royal Institute of Technology in Stockholm
-- Working as a Data Scientist at the Slovakian Power Plants
+- More than 2 years of profesional experience
 - Interested in Statistics and Machine Learning
 <!-- - I’m currently open for an Intern or a new job opportunity, this is [my resume](https://read.cv/) -->